facebookresearch/HVVR/README.md

 3. (Optionally, you can also export the FBX file to .bin for faster loading in the future, see the "MODEL_CONVERT" macro)

 ## Full documentation
 Some installations of the CUDA SDK and Visual Studio integration appear to have broken build dependency tracking.
-If you're seeing behavior after code modification that looks like stale code from header files referenced in .cu files, try cleaning the solution and building from scratch.
+If you're seeing behavior after code modification that looks like stale code from header files referenced in .cu files, try cleaning the solution and building from scratch (or install a newer CUDA Toolkit).

 There are several #define macros to be aware of, which control the behavior of the raycaster:
 * DISABLE_MOVEMENT - modelviewer.cpp, disables camera movement and rotation